Why Psychedelics Are Illegal

 Meanwhile, In Canada….

 In Canada, controlled substance were regulated by the Food and Drugs Act.
-Parts III (enacted in 1961) and IV (enacted in 1969) provided for implementation of controls required by the Convention on Psychotropic Substances.
+Parts III (was enacted in 1961) and IV (was enacted in 1969), were established to implement the necessary controls outlined by the Convention on Psychotropic Substances.

-- Part III dealt with “controlled” drugs such as amphetamine, methaqualone, and phenmetrazine, which have legitimate medical uses.
+- Part III handled “controlled” drugs including methaqualone, amphetamine and phenmetrazine, that are drugs with recognized medical applications.

-Politics: The Real Reason Why Psychedelics Are Ilegal
+Politics: The Real Reason Why Psychedelics Are Illegal

 If you made it through all the “in depth legal reasoning”, which basically boils down to “Because I said so”, something not much different than what you heard from your parents as a child when you asked them for their reasoning as to why you were prohibited from doing something, like sitting too close to the TV or playing with lawn darts….(wait, those were actually dangerous).